Fort Atkinson Water Tower

-The Fort Atkinson Water Tower is an unused water tower that was built in 1901 in Ft.
-Atkinson, Wisconsin.
+The Fort Atkinson Water Tower is an unused water tower that was built in 1901 in Fort Atkinson, Wisconsin.
 It was added to the National Register of Historic Places on November 15, 2005.

 It is a 112 ft-tall structure: a 78 ft cream brick masonry base supports a 33 ft steel tank.
 It has diameter just over 25 ft at the base.